Could CUNY Be Tuition Free?

 Some opponents of the New Deal question eliminating CUNY tuition.

-“A high school diploma used to get you many jobs in the mid-1980s that today you need a bachelor’s degree for,” said Samantha Iervolino, a College of Staten Island Alumni.
+“A high school diploma used to get you many jobs in the mid-1980s that today you need a bachelor’s degree for,” said Samantha Iervolino, a College of Staten Island Alumna.
 “Would free college mean that many occupations that formerly required a bachelor’s degree would now require a master’s?”

 Many people fear that providing free tuition, which would make college vastly accessible to all New York City residents, could diminish the value of a bachelor’s degree.

-Despite this sentiment among New Yorkers, On March 10, the New York City Council passed a resolution urging the state legislature to include The New Deal in the fiscal budget for 2023.
+Despite this sentiment among New Yorkers, On March 10th, the New York City Council passed a resolution urging the state legislature to include The New Deal in the fiscal budget for 2023.

 “As a full-time student and now a mother, I would be able to save a lot of money if CUNY was free,” said Fogah.
 “One less stressful bill to worry about.”